Michenux/YourAppIdea/README.md

 * Json Request with Volley library
 * SyncAdapter
+* Retrieve posts from wordpress website

 **Promote your app**

 * Link to the application on Google Play Store for adding rating/comments
-* ChangeLog screen (can show only what's new since last installed version or display full changelog)
+* ChangeLog screen (can show what's new since previous version or display full changelog)

 **Monetize your app**